The Living Earth Beneath Our Feet: Winter Soil Care for Vibrant Gardens

 - Todd Matheson

-- 2 min read
+- 3 min read

 While the garden above ground rests, the soil below is anything but asleep.
 Even in December’s chill, roots breathe, microbes feast, and worms weave tunnels through the dark.
 How we treat our soil in winter determines how vibrant our gardens will be come spring.
+At Yard Surgeons, we see soil as a living ecosystem, one that needs protection from the elements just like any other creature in your yard.

 1. The Case for Mulch: Nature’s Blanket